 - From the File menu, select New Company.

-- Select Express Start.
+- Select Express Start or Start Setup.

 - In the Setup window, enter all required info, then select Create Company.